Andrew Benintendi Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in MLB.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 19th in the league.

-- The Pirates have a 4.28 team ERA that ranks 14th among all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all league pitching staffs (5.14).

-- The Pirates rank 25th in baseball in home runs given up (13 total, 1.9 per game).
+- Pirates pitchers combine to rank 21st in baseball in home runs surrendered (13 total, 1.6 per game).

-- The Pirates will send Velasquez (0-1) to the mound to make his second start of the season.
+- The Pirates will look to Oviedo (0-0) in his second start this season.

-- The righty last pitched on Sunday against the Cincinnati Reds, when he tossed 4 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent time out on Monday, the righty threw 4 2/3 innings against the Boston Red Sox, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.